elixir-lang/elixir-lang.github.com/getting-started/mix-otp/dynamic-supervisor.markdown

 iex> :observer.start
 ```

+> Note: If you receive an `{:error...` tuple that mentions 'No driver found', ensure that you have installed `erlang` and not the headless `erlang-nox` package from your package manager.
+You can continue using the headless version, but will have no GUI tools.

 A GUI should pop-up containing all sorts of information about our system, from general statistics to load charts as well as a list of all running processes and applications.

 In the Applications tab, you will see all applications currently running in your system along side their supervision tree.
 You can select the `kv` application to explore it further: